jwlee823/largeN/README.md

 ==========

 * GSL (GNU Scientific Library)
-To install GSL, go to http://www.gnu.org/software/gsl, downloard the source file, and follow the instruction in there.
+To install GSL, go to [here](http://www.gnu.org/software/gsl), downloard the source file, and follow the instruction in there.

 Get Started
 ===========
 Once you get GSL installed, the make command will do everything for you.

-$make
+  $ make